 After contacting our traveler to see if she could send me photos, she was able to give me an update on how this whole project was progressing.

-Both Gilbert and Jean Claude are actively working this case.
+Both Gilbert and Jean Claude are actively working on this case.
 Jean Claude, our wonderful vet and now friend, has checked the cow’s health and despite the bad conditions in which she has been kept, she only had some ticks and she has been treated for worms.
-He agreed to continue to visit the cow periodically, and to keep providing his much needed and valuable medical guidance and treatment, to make the cow’s life the best one it can be.
+He agreed to continue to visit the cow periodically and to keep providing his much-needed and valuable medical guidance and treatment, to make the cow’s life the best one it can be.

 A beautiful big stable has been built with the advice of Jean Claude to make getting around as easy as possible for her.
 Cowboys are bringing grass to her instead of her being taken out to pasture.